MaxLepan/MaxLepan/README.md

 - 6 weeks internship at Aboutgoods Company
 - 1 year at Aboutgoods Company as a working student
 - 1 year at Sensei France as a working student
-- Currently at Web Hors Piste as a working student
+- 2 years at Web Hors Piste as a working student

 ## My degrees